hamburger

 • It can be disheartening, but with the right preparation, you can fall within this 1%.

-Is UPSC Prelims tough?
-The answer is yes, and it is due to the negative marking in UPSC Prelims.
-The UPSC Prelims is objective in nature, meaning you have to find the answer from 4 options.
+UPSC Prelims exam is tough and it is due to negative marking.
+It is objective in nature, meaning you have to find the answer from 4 options.
 The options are given in such a way that you will feel very confused about choosing the right one.
 To make it tougher, ⅓ negative marking is there for each wrong answer.

-Another reason why UPSC is tough is that it requires a long time to prepare.
-On average, it takes mostly one year to prepare for the UPSC Exam.
+The UPSC examination is tough as it requires a long time for preparation.
+On average, it takes around one year to prepare for the UPSC Exam.
 Some candidates also need more time.
-It all depends on to individual’s hard work and preparation strategy.
-Cracking the UPSC exam depends on the past learning curve of a candidate.
+It all depends on the individual’s hard work and preparation strategy.
+Cracking this exam also depends on the past learning curve of a candidate.

-If you have a strong academic background with proper knowledge of basics and regularly read relevant articles or newspapers, it would require less time to prepare.
-The section that needs extra time devotion is the Mains exam and preparing for optional subjects.
+If you have a strong academic background with proper knowledge of basics and regularly read relevant articles or newspapers, you would require less time to prepare.
+The section that needs extra time devotion is the Mains exam and preparation for optional papers.
 The number of hours you put into study does not play a major role; what matters is quality learning and not quantity.

 With a very low success rate, the UPSC exam has been known as one of the toughest exams in the country.
-But how tough can UPSC be?
 Below we have analyzed data from the past, which will give us a fair amount of idea about how tough the UPSC exam is.

 Year Prelims Applied Prelims Appeared Prelims Cleared Mains Appeared Shortlisted for Interview Selected